ciberch/activity-streams-mongoose/README.md

 ### Options

+- mongoUrl --> If you want to let `activity-streams-mongoose` manage Mongoose for you, just pass the url for the MongoDB.
+Example format is `mongodb://localhost/mongodb-asms`

-- redis --> Hash including keys
+- redis --> Hash including keys specifying connection properties
   - host
   - port
   - pass